sdss/mangadap/docs/gettingstarted.rst

-With the ``LOGCUBE`` fits file, you should be able to extract the binned spectra and best-fitting models produced by the DAP using any fits reading software. **Please `Submit an issue`_ if you run into any problems!**
+With the ``LOGCUBE`` fits file, you should be able to extract the binned spectra and best-fitting models produced by the DAP using any fits reading software. **Please** `Submit an issue`_ if you run into any problems!

-For example, here is a python code snippet that plots the highest S/N spectrum, the full model, the residuals, the model stellar continuum, and the model emission-line spectrum using `manga-8138-12704-MAPS-HYB10-MILESHC-MASTARHC2.fits.gz`_:
+For example, we provide a python code snippet below that plots the highest S/N spectrum, the full model, the residuals, the model stellar continuum, and the model emission-line spectrum using `manga-8138-12704-MAPS-HYB10-MILESHC-MASTARHC2.fits.gz`_.
+Importantly, note the use of the :ref:`metadatamodel-maskbits`!!

 .. code-block:: python